 BACKGROUND TO TALKWORKS

-TalkWorks was launched as an independent initiative in January 2009 by Anne Piper and Rosie Houldsworth, former chair and former deputy director respectively of the Oxford Research Group, in order to help raise public awareness about the extreme dangers of the uncontrolled proliferation of nuclear weapons and technology, reaching what experts were describing as a ‘nuclear tipping point’.
+TalkWorks was set up as an independent initiative in January 2009 by Anne Piper and Rosie Houldsworth, former chair and deputy director respectively of the Oxford Research Group, in the wake of warnings by very senior statesmen and international experts about an imminent global ‘nuclear tipping point’ and their call for a concerted programme of global nuclear disarmament, led by the nuclear nations themselves.

-Our purpose was to film and publish on the internet personal interviews with the leading politicians, military chiefs and independent experts alarmed that nuclear deterrence was no longer holding up and were calling for urgent measures on behalf of world governments to avoid imminent nuclear catastrophe.
-Former ardent proponents of nuclear weapons were calling for global nuclear disarmament, led by four respected senior US statesmen who had written an op-ed in the Wall Street Journal of January 2008 setting out a concrete plan of action to be taken by the nuclear powers, to halt proliferation and reduce their own reliance on nuclear weapons leading to their ultimate elimination.
-They urged the US government to take the lead with Russia and the other nuclear weapon states to cut their nuclear stockpiles and to set in train a programme of steps leading to the goal of ‘Global Zero’, with all possible urgency.
-On 5 April 2009, US President Barack Obama gave a landmark speech in Prague issuing the same warnings and committing the United States under his administration to work with other nuclear nations to “reassert the vision of a world free of nuclear weapons” and take all necessary steps towards achieving that goal.
-The speech marked a turning point in global nuclear affairs that galvanised the disarmament community and political leaders across the world, but passed completely unnoticed by the vast majority of ordinary citizens.
+Our purpose was to film and disseminate via the internet the voices of leading politicians, military chiefs and independent experts, many of them former proponents of nuclear deterrence, who had concluded that deterrence, or M.A.D., Mutually Assured Destruction, was no longer fail-safe with nuclear proliferation out of control and only complete nuclear disarmament would assure security from further proliferation and an inevitable nuclear catastrophe The four highly respected senior US statesmen who had written a series of op-eds in the Wall Street Journal were calling for a step-by-step plan of action on the part of the nuclear powers to halt proliferation and reduce their own reliance on nuclear weapons, leading to the ultimate goal of their compete elimination (or ‘Global Zero’).
+They urged the US government to take the lead, and on 5 April 2009, US President Barack Obama gave his landmark speech in Prague issuing the same warnings and committing the United States under his administration to work with other nuclear nations to “reassert the vision of a world free of nuclear weapons” and take all necessary steps towards achieving that goal.
+The speech marked a turning point in global nuclear affairs that galvanised the disarmament community and political leaders across the world, in what came to be known as the ‘nuclear disarmament spring’.
+However these pronouncements and events passed by with barely a mention in the media and unnoticed by the vast majority of citizens.

-Towards the end of 2009, we were invited to film individual members of the newly formed UK Parliamentary Top Level Group for Multilateral Nuclear Disarmament & Non-proliferation (TLG), a cross-party initiative convened by former UK defence secretary Lord Browne to help promote the multilateral nuclear disarmament and non-proliferation agenda from the British side.
+In 2010, we were invited to film members of the newly formed UK Parliamentary Top Level Group for Multilateral Nuclear Disarmament & Non-proliferation (TLG), a cross-party forum convened by former UK defence secretary Lord (Des) Browne to promote the multilateral nuclear disarmament and non-proliferation agenda.
 TalkWorks was given a letter of endorsement by Lord Browne, and in May 2011 we were invited to film George Shultz, William Perry and Sam Nunn of the Nuclear Security Project when they came to London with Henry Kissinger under the auspices of the US Nuclear Threat Initiative (NTI) for a screening in parliament of their film Nuclear Tipping Point.
-TalkWorks produced a full-length film of the event allowing virtual participation in the high level discussions taking place on this subject by anyone with access to broadband.
-(We also produced a short trailer of the event entitled Three Friends for use as a promotional video on the NTI website.)
+TalkWorks produced full-length film coverage of the event for YouTube, making this high-level discussion public to anyone with access to broadband; and we produced a short trailer entitled Three Friends for use as a promotional video on the NTI website and for TalkWorks itself.

-By December 2011, the signs for hope of 2009 were flagging, under the burden of multiple political global pressures.
-We invited former Swedish foreign minister, weapons inspector and international diplomacy expert, Dr Hans Blix to give his personal assessment of the achievements and failures of the disarmament spring, in which he outlines a disappointing picture and a rather pessimistic view of the prospects for disarmament in four short films entitled ‘Blix on Disarmament’.
-We also filmed a conversation with nonagenarian nuclear historian and author Dr Lorna Arnold OBE for three short TalkWorks Specials in which she reflects on the past, present and future of the ‘nuclear age’, from her unique perspective of working inside the nuclear industry and writing about it f0r over 50 years, from its earliest beginnings in 1944.
+By December 2011, the ‘signs for hope’ of 2010 were fading fast under the weight of multiple political and global pressures.
+We invited former Swedish foreign minister, weapons inspector and seasoned international diplomat, Dr Hans Blix, to give his personal assessment of the achievements and failures of the disarmament agenda.
+His rather pessimistic view of the prospects for disarmament in the immediate future is conveyed in the series of four short films entitled ‘Blix on Disarmament’ made from that interview.
+We also filmed nonagenarian UK nuclear historian and author on nuclear issues, Dr Lorna Arnold OBE, for three short TalkWorks Specials in which she reflects on the past, present and future of the nuclear age, from her unique perspective of having worked inside and writing about the nuclear industry for over 50 years, from its earliest beginnings in 1944.

-We have also begun work on developing of a full-length feature documentary film, which will draw on TalkWorks’ interviews, to be made by Different Films in association with TalkWorks entitled ‘Infinite Possibilities’, for which we are actively seeking development funds in order to get started on it in 2013.
+We have begun work on developing of a full-length feature documentary film which will draw on TalkWorks’ rich archive of interviews, to be made by Different Films in association with TalkWorks, with the provisional working title of ‘Infinite Possibilities’.
+We shall soon be ready to seek development funds with a view to getting started in 2014.

 In March 2011 Lord Browne, convenor of the TLG,